small text Spanish / Español

 This site informs about how to get tested, where to get tested, resources for people who test positive, and counseling.
 Basic information for those who think they might be infected with HIV.

-HIV and AIDS: Are You at Risk?
-Is a basic discussion of HIV/AIDS prepared by the Division of AIDS Prevention of the National Center for HIV, STD and TB Prevention.
-This is also available in Spanish.
+HIV Risk and Prevention Is a basic discussion of HIV/AIDS prepared by the Division of AIDS Prevention of the National Center for HIV, STD and TB Prevention.

 next » How does a person get HIV/AIDS?